Melinda Esterházy: Escape from Hungary and further life

 In 1949 Paul Esterházy was sentenced to fifteen years in prison during the show trial of Cardinal József Mindszenty.
 It was only in 1954 that Melinda was allowed to visit her husband in Kőbánya prison after having been without news of him for over four years.
-He was finally released on October 30, 1956 in the course of the Hungarian uprising.
-Paul and Melinda Esterházy fled to Austria on November 1, 1956 in a car disguised as a Red Cross vehicle via the Nickelsdorf border crossing.
+He was finally released on October 30, 1956, in the course of the Hungarian uprising.
+Paul and Melinda Esterházy fled to Austria on November 1, 1956, in a car disguised as a Red Cross vehicle via the Nickelsdorf border crossing.
 Her escape was planned and organized by the Viennese lawyer Kurt Werner and the Burgenland member of the National Council, Franz Strobl.
 They traveled on to Switzerland, where they lived in Zurich until Paul's death in 1989.

-Death and Posthumous Exhibition
+Death and posthumous exhibition

-Melinda Esterházy died on August 27, 2014 in Eisenstadt in the presence of her family.
+Esterházy died on August 27, 2014, in Eisenstadt in the presence of her family.
 On October 15, 2016, the exhibition Melinda Esterházy: "Life has given me a lot" opened at Esterházy Palace in Eisenstadt, showing both her career as a prima ballerina and her life at the side of Prince Paul V. Esterházy.

 Career

-Melinda Esterházy started dancing as a young girl and later became a dancer with the Budapest Opera House.
+She started dancing as a young girl and later became a dancer with the Budapest Opera House.

-Esterházy has also acted in movies.
+Esterházy also acted in movies.
 She is best known for her role as Éva in Hungary's Revival (1939).
 She portrayed a ballet prima donna in the movie Pénz áll a házhoz (1939).